rgrams/multiviewer-2/README.md

 [Demo .gif of the Defold version](https://forum.defold.com/uploads/default/original/2X/6/65b3bb071a006da7c834f519fa02b55646d410db.gif "A short gif of usage")

+Check out [releases](https://github.com/rgrams/multiviewer-2/releases) for the stand-alone appimage.

 ### Missing features from Defold version:
 * No native file dialogs (which only worked on Windows and MacOS anyway).

+### Build a stand-alone appImage

+We can use [makelove](https://github.com/pfirsich/makelove) to build a packaged image.

+Simply install makelove using `pip3 install makelove` and run `makelove` in the root directory of this project.

 ### Added features from Defold version:
 * No CPU cost at rest